iainplimmer/nggridify2/README.md

 #### Upcoming Features (In no particular order)
 1. The ability to add an optional type column aswell as a format, useful for dates.
+2. Some sort of loading confirmation, and/or no results message.

 #### Credits & Thanks